Jojoba Essential Oil – Basic Oils for Aromatherapy

 Best Aromatherapy Jojoba Essential Oils Uses

 Today, jojoba essential oil is popular in the hair and skincare industry, particularly in the United States.
-Therapeutically speaking, jojoba oil is useful in the treatment of psoriasis, eczema, sunburn, skincare, and arthritis, and rheumatism (due to the anti-inflammatory action of myristic acid in its make-up).
+Therapeutically speaking, jojoba oil is useful in the treatment of psoriasis, eczema, sunburn, skincare, arthritis, and rheumatism (due to the anti-inflammatory action of myristic acid in its makeup).

 Biophytopharm